Elective surgery, procedures, treatments and appointments

 The risks associated with surgery or procedures are much higher for people with COVID-19 and must be weighed against the risks of delaying treatment.

-It is likely that your surgery will be postponed if you test positive for COVID-19.
-You will be asked to have a PCR test (Healthy WA) for COVID-19 and then immediately return home and isolate as per the current COVID guidelines for WA.
+It is highly likely that your surgery will be postponed if you test positive for COVID-19.

 If your treating team determines you need urgent care, your surgery may go ahead as planned with a range of additional precautions.
 This may include moving you to an isolation area.